-The question is an interesting one because different gems are cut as cabs for different reasons.
+The question is an interesting one because different gems are cut into cabs for different reasons.
 In many cases it is because the gem has special properties that are displayed only when it is cut as a cabochon.
-Examples are gems that display asterism (the star effect), chatoyancy (the cat's eye effect), iridesence (e.g., opal) or adularescence (e.g., moonstone).
+Examples are gems that display optical phenomena, including asterism (the star effect), chatoyancy (the cat's eye effect), iridescence (e.g., opal) or adularescence (e.g., moonstone).
 Most gems that are opaque rather than transparent are cut en cabochon rather than faceted.